broadinstitute/ega_submissions/README.md

 docker run -it gcr.io/gdc-submissions/ega-submission-scripts:1.0.0
 ```

 Once you've built and pushed your Docker image, you'll have to find the Docker tag and update all the WDL workflows to use the new tag.
+You'll see the new Docker tag in the output of the console when you build the image.
-To find the new Docker tag, you can navigate to GCR via the Google console [here](https://console.cloud.google.com/artifacts?authuser=0&project=sc-ega-submissions).
+Alternatively, you can navigate to GCR via the Google console [here](https://console.cloud.google.com/artifacts?authuser=0&project=sc-ega-submissions).
 Select the image name (in this case `ega-submission-scripts`), select `python-scripts`, and copy the latest tag.
 See screenshot below.
 In this example, the tag you'll want to copy is `0.0.1-1709154068`.

 ---
 ![Updating version in Terra](images/GCR_tag.png)

 ---

-Once you have the tag, update the tag in all the WDL files where there is a docker image in the runtime attributes.
+Once you have the new tag, update the tag in all the WDL files where there is a docker image in the runtime attributes.
 The part you'll want to replace is everything after the `:`.
 So for example, this old tag would get changed in the following manner to the new tag:
 ```
 OLD: us-east1-docker.pkg.dev/sc-ega-submissions/ega-submission-scripts/python-scripts:0.0.1-1708546220